A love for meeting passionate people, exploring new ideas and striving for a life full of adventure.

 However, now I have reached middle age, with all the grown up responsibilities that go with that – the desire for a better standard of living and greater financial security has begun to grow.
 This has meant a shift in the way I lead my ventures, now setting longer term goals and trying to create organisations that thrive for decades or more, not just for my own benefit but for everyone involved in them.

 Whilst I believe that we all have a right to create wealth, security and well-being for our families – I also believe we should strive to do so in a way that lifts up and empowers other people.
 It’s an important feature of my current venture that we try and do this for everyone involved in it.

-I also believe that people who have succeeded in creating some security have an obligation to support those less privileged, because if you have time or money and don’t use it to help others, it’s like watching someone fall in front of you and not lending them a hand to get up.
+I also believe that people who have succeeded in creating some success and security have an obligation to support those on their own journey, because if you have resources, whether time, money or energy – at your disposal – and don’t use it to help others, it’s like watching someone fall in front of you and not lending them a hand to get up.
+Lend a hand!